 Located between Haeundae and Gwangalli Beach, Millak Waterside Park offers great views and a place to relax (especially at night.)
 If you're in Korea in the fall, don't forget to visit for the Busan Fireworks Festival.

 When the tide is high, you can sit on the platform and dip your feet in the water!
-A great way to cool off in summer.
+A great way to cool off in Busan in summer.

 Gwangalli Beach